bio2kg/bio2kg-registry/README.md

 docker-compose up
 ```

-5. Run the script to update ElasticSearch data:
+If you want to update the ElasticSearch endpoint data without stopping the stack, you can run this:

 ```bash
 docker-compose run update-pipeline